leancloud/clj-archaius/README.md

 # clj-archaius

-A Clojure library designed use [Netflix/archaius](https://github.com/Netflix/archaius/) for configuration management.
+A Clojure library designed to use [Netflix/archaius](https://github.com/Netflix/archaius/) for configuration management.

 ## Usage